Skip to Content

 While the trail to Eiffel Lake is well marked and easy to follow, the trail to Wenkchemna Pass can be a little uncertain at times.
 We used the AllTrails app to help us find our way a few times, especially towards the top.

-To find the Wenkchemna Pass trail map in AllTrails, simply search for “Wenkchemna Pass“.
+To find the Wenkchemna Pass trail map in AllTrails, simply click here for the “Wenkchemna Pass Trail“.
 Be sure to download your hiking maps prior to leaving as you’ll get no cell service anywhere around Moraine Lake.

 A woman hiker on a rocky section of the Wenkchemna Pass Trail near Moraine Lake